mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 That seems to work all right.
 The problem with `satisfy` is that it does not say what is expected when it fails, because we cannot analyze the function which the caller of `satisfy` provides.
-There are other combinators that are less general, but can generate more helpful error messages instead, for example `single` (with type-constrained synonyms called `char` in `Text.Megaparsec.Byte` and `Text.Megaparsec.Char`) which matches a specific token value:
+There are other combinators that are less general, but they can generate more helpful error messages.
+For example `single` (with type-constrained synonyms called `char` in `Text.Megaparsec.Byte` and `Text.Megaparsec.Char`) which matches a specific token value: